 - Travel or do shift work

-- Want peace of mind
+- Want the peace of mind

 One enthusiastic pumper who started at age 70 says, “My insecurity is gone.
 My A1c said my control was good on injections, but I couldn’t avoid overnight lows and that created stress day after day.
 On my pump, I feel positive and really in charge of my body.”
-An 11 year-old boy was happy to “eat just like my friends if I count my carbs and cover them with boluses” and added “Going on hikes this year at diabetes camp was easy.”
+An 11-year-old boy was happy to “eat just like my friends if I count my carbs and cover them with boluses” and added, “Going on hikes this year at diabetes camp was easy.”

 Pump benefits include fewer injections, the ability to give insulin easily for spontaneous events, with faster insulin adjustments for changes in eating, exercise, and activity.
 Unlike injections, a pump uses only a rapid-acting insulin.
 The large depot of long-acting insulin under the skin that is absorbed differently from day to day as temperature or activity changes is no longer needed.
 The infusion site stays in place for about three days rather than being injected into different locations with different absorption characteristics several times a day.
 Insulin stacking from previous boluses can be avoided for more consistent insulin activity.